 Recently, the village has undertaken a historical design study for the park and will be implementing some of the improvements using funding from the Central Catskills Smart Growth Program.
 Several years ago, vintage base ball was revived in Fleischmanns with the formation of the Mountain Athletic Club.
 MAC competes with two other local vintage ball clubs -- the Roxbury Nine and the Bovina Dairyman - and all three are members of a league.
+Members of these clubs recently set a record for the longest continuous base ball marathon, eclipsing the old record of 48 hours.
 It is hoped that the train service of the Delaware and Ulster Railroad is restored to Fleischmanns; then the Roxbury and Fleischmanns ball clubs could travel by rail to play baseball games, as they did in the old days.
 The recommendation to re-establish rail service was set forth during a Community Empowerment Initiative several years ago and has been readopted by the local byway group.
 The local byway group also emphasized the importance of having the scenic byway run along Main Street (old Route 28).
 As shown in the aerial photo, the heart of Fleischmanns is adjacent to the byway, and the village is fortunate that strip development has not occurred and competed with Main Street.
 Fleischmanns has always been known for its cultural diversity.
 Today there are prominent populations of Hasidic (in summer) and Mexican peoples.
 Due to the presence of these groups, the village is home to synagogues and a kosher grocery, as well as two Mexican restaurants and a Mexican grocery.
-A recent film, Bienvenidos a om
+A recent film, Bienvenidos a